-Counseling speaks was founded by professionals who love everything about counseling!
+Counseling Speaks, LLC was founded by professionals who love everything about counseling!

 As highly involved and motivated counselors, presenters, authors, entrepreneurs, philanthropists, educators, supervisors, and leaders; we joined forces to create counseling speaks—a contemporary counseling clinic that offers much more than just counseling.